dgcocit/sitedeploy/content/covid.md

 Again, if you have any symptoms, you should stay home.
 Those in high-risk groups who do not feel safe assembling at this time should not feel pressured to attend.

-REMINDER: If you enter the building after 9am, you will be entering during the livestream. *Please enter quietly.*
+**REMINDER**: If you enter the building after 9am, you will be entering during the livestream. *Please enter quietly.*

 Thank you for your cooperation!